DataIntellectTech/TorQ/docs/Processes.md

 Run the gateway.
 The main parameter which should be set is the .servers.CONNECTIONS parameter, which dictates the process types the gateway queries across.
 Also, we need to explicitly allow sync calls.
-We can do this from the config or from the command line.
+We can do this from the config or from the command line using the following line:

     q torq.q -load code/processes/gateway.q -p 8000 -.gw.synccallsallowed 1 -.servers.CONNECTIONS hdb rdb -proctype gateway -procname gateway1